akeneo/sfcc-helpcenter/content/md/find-data/where-attributes.md

 1. On the **Products** page, search for your product
 2. Click on the selected product
 3. Click on the `Lock` link in the top alert *"You haven't locked this product for editing.
-Click `Lock` if you need to edit the product."* to be able to edit product attributes.
+Click on `Lock` to be able to edit product attributes."*

 :::info
 With this last action, you are able to manipulate some attributes more easily.
 For example, you can click on the image attribute `Edit` button in order to see all the product images.